kanait/gmorph/README.md

 This software uses MFC (Microsoft Foundation Class).
 Then, to build this software, VS2015 Professional or upper versions are required for Windows application.

 This software also requires [Eigen](http://eigen.tuxfamily.org/) library.
-When you execute "git clone" with "--recursive" option, You will also get eigen as a submodule "external/eigen":
+When you execute "git clone" with "--recursive" option, You will also get Eigen library as a submodule "external/eigen":

 ```
 git clone ssh://git@gitlab.kanai-lab.org:20022/kanai/gmorph2win.git --recursive